Home » Colombian » Colombian Tamales Arrieros or Paisas

 Filling

-• 1 lb pork belly (cut into 15 pieces)
+• lb pork ribs, cut into 15 pieces

-• 4 medium red potatoes
+• 4 medium red potatoes, peeled and sliced

-• 3 medium carrots
+• 3 medium carrots, peeled and sliced

-• 15 sprigs Italian parsley
+• 15 sprigs of parsley

 Masa (Dough)